Academic Year 2017-2018

 Is the College NOW program only open to high school juniors and seniors?

 Our College NOW partners determine the appropriate grade level for high school students to participate in the program.
-Some high schools have requirements you must meet first, so communicate with your school counselor about your interest in the program.
-You will be required to complete the student admission process one academic year before you intend to take College NOW courses.
+Some high schools have requirements you must meet first,

 Can I take a College NOW course for high school credit only?